MetOffice/simulation-systems/source/WorkingPractices/gh_authorisation.rst

     echo "https://<gh-username>:<PAT>@github.com" >> ~/.git-credentials

-To use you token to authenticate with GitHub when running the `:ref:rose-stem suite <github_testing>`, include the command line option ``-S USE_TOKENS=true``.
+To use your token to authenticate with GitHub when running the :ref:`rose-stem suite <github_testing>`, include the command line option ``-S USE_TOKENS=true``.
 For Monsoon users, this option is automatically enabled.